‘The Two Popes’ Review

 As much as the sets look great, it’s a bit hard to experience it due to wonky cinematography and direction.
 Much of the film’s excitement comes from the two main actors but it’s constantly combined with many disorienting shots of things and surroundings that seem to be there just to exist.

-Smileys: Dialogue, set decoration, Pryce, Hopkins & art direction
+Smileys: Dialogue, set decoration, acting

-Frowneys: Cinematography, pacing, premise
+Frowneys: Cinematography, premise

 At the end of the day, it’s quite lovely to see popes just casually having beers and watching football.